ShinMinThant/ShinMinThant/README.md

 <h1 align="center">Hi there 👋, I'm Shin Min Thant</h1>

-### I'm an aspiring developer passionate about **web development, data engineering, coding, and open-source contribution**.
+### I'm an aspiring developer passionate about **Data Engineering, Backend Development, and open-source contribution**.

 ---

 ## 👨‍💻 About Me

-I’m a developer with experience in **front-end development**, and I’m currently expanding into **Data Engineering and backend development with Python Django**.
+I’m a developer with experience in **front-end development**, now expanding into **Data Engineering and Backend systems**.
-I enjoy transforming ideas into efficient, clean, and user-friendly applications and data-driven systems.
+I enjoy transforming data and ideas into efficient, scalable, and meaningful applications.
 Technology is always evolving, and I’m committed to continuous learning and improvement.

-- 🌱 Currently learning: **Data Engineering, Python, Django, JavaScript, Responsive Web Design, and Git & GitHub workflows**
+- 🌱 Currently learning: **Data Engineering, Python, Django, SQL, and Git & GitHub workflows**
 - 📫 How to reach me: **shinminthant03mdy@gmail.com**

 ---